Arashdhgn/HelloWorld/Readme.md

 2. use add file => create new file to create a markdown file
 3. make some changes to check the changes using the commits option
 4. use add file => upload files to add my python file to the repo
-5. use git clone to clone + URL to clone the repo on my local machine to be able to modify it localy
+5. use git clone to clone + URL to clone the repo on my local machine to be able to modify it locally
-6. use git status to see the status of the files that where modified but not commited
+6. use git status to see the status of the files that where modified but not committed
 7. use git add command  to make git track the newly added, modified or deleted files which are not tracked by the git repo
 8. use git commit -m "sample massage" to commit the changes into the repo